eggjs/egg-bin/README.md

 automatically detect the protocol, use the new `inspector` when the targeted runtime >=7.0.0 .

-use [inspector-proxy](https://github.com/whxaxes/inspector-proxy) to proxy worker debug, so you don't need to worry about reload.
+if running without `VSCode` or `WebStorm`, we will use [inspector-proxy](https://github.com/whxaxes/inspector-proxy) to proxy worker debug, so you don't need to worry about reload.

 ```bash
 $ egg-bin debug --debug-port=9229 --proxy=9999